Appliance Configuration

 advanced_tuning_parameters:

-- name: "wga.rte.embedded.ldap.ssl.port"
+- name: wga.rte.embedded.ldap.ssl.port

-value: 636
+value: '636'

-- name: "password.policy"
+- name: password.policy

-value: "minlen=8 dcredit=1 ucredit=1 lcredit=1"
+value: minlen=8 dcredit=1 ucredit=1 lcredit=1

-description: "Enforced PAM password quality for management accounts."
+description: Enforced PAM password quality for management accounts.

 Configuration Snapshots

 A snapshot can be applied to both Container and Appliance deployments to restore a previous configuration state.
-This is done via a signed archive file, generated by the deployment you are trying to preserve / re-create.
+This is done via a signed archive file, generated by the deployment you are trying to preserve/re-create.

-snapshot: "snapshot/isva-2023-02-08.snapshot"
+snapshot: snapshots/isva-2023-02-08.snapshot

-Path to signed snapshot archive file.
+Path to the signed snapshot archive file to apply.

 Extensions